-For all non-fire flights, the user must ensure that there is appropriate funding for the mission and that necessary supervisory approval has been granted.
-A BLM Aircraft Flight Request Form 9400-1a is required to be completed for all non-fire flights when a PASP is not completed.
-A PASP may be required depending on the project/flight complexities.
-The UAM will review the BLM Aircraft Flight Request 9400-1a and obtain Line Officer approval, then submit a courtesy copy to the Arizona SAM for recordkeeping.
+For all non-fire flights, the user must assure that there is appropriate funding for the mission and that necessary supervisory approval has been granted.
+The BLM form 9400-1a Flight Request is required to be completed for all non-fire flights when a PASP is not completed.
+A Project Aviation Safety Plan (PASP) may be required depending on the project/flight complexities.
+The UAM must review the 9400-1a Flight Request and obtain line officer approval.

-3.17.1 Categories of Flight with specific procedures regarding Flight Requests: Life Threatening Emergency Flight Requests (See also BLM NAP 3.14, 5.6 & 5.16)
+3.17.1 Categories of Flight with specific procedures regarding Flight Requests:

+Life Threatening Emergency Flight Requests (See also BLM NAP 3.14, 5.6 & 5.16)